 Workshops and Classes 2018

 Unless noted, all workshops take place at Sustainable Settings Ranch in Carbondale, Colorado.
-To reserve a spot in one of our workshops at least 50% of total workshop fee is due 2 weeks before the workshop starts.
-To register for any class call 970-963-6107 or email email@example.com More will be added monthly so check back often!
+To reserve a spot in one of our workshops we request a non refundable(unless we need to cancel the class) 50% deposit of total workshop fee one month before the workshop starts.
+To register for any class call 970-963-6107 or email firstname.lastname@example.org More will be added monthly so check back often!

 We have WORKING RANCH DOGS on the premise, Please leave your dogs at home.